-- Alcoholic Liver diseases3
+1) Alcoholic Liver diseases

-- Certain types of alcohol-related cancer3
+3) Certain types of alcohol-related cancer

-- Mental health conditions4
+5) Mental health conditions

 Alcohol abuse and alcohol addiction can cause a range of physical problems.
 At Castle Craig we recommend complete abstinence from alcohol and through alcohol detox and therapy we help you quit drinking for good.